Recreation Parks and Tourism — Road to Success

 Although enrollment varies from year to year, currently there are approximately 420 undergraduate and 70 graduate students.
 While the majority of our undergraduate students are Texas residents, graduate students come from all corners of the United States and from many other countries.

 Our mission is to generate and disseminate knowledge that increases our ability to understand relationships among people, environment and economy in order to respond to the needs of a diverse society.

 The Recreation, Park and Tourism Sciences Department is committed to supporting wellness and prosperity through sustainable environments and positive experiences.

 Faculty and Staff

 The Department has an internationally recognized history of accomplishment in instruction, research, and public service.
-The faculty and staff continually strive to maintain this tradition.
+The faculty and staff maintain this tradition.
 The Department has assembled a superior teaching and research faculty.
 The department’s multi-disciplinary and distinguished faculty has generated hundreds of books, scientific journal articles and technical reports, and has provided intellectual leadership in recreation, park and tourism sciences throughout the world.

 Facilities and Services

-RPTS is located on the 4th floor of the brand new AGLS building.
+RPTS is located on the 4th floor of the AGLS building.
 There are two computer labs on the floor; the undergraduate lab has 42 microcomputer workstations reserved for the exclusive use of recreation, park and tourism students, the graduate lab has 12 workstations.
 A wireless internet connection serves the entire building.